 The more personal and engaging you can make your courses, the more incentives your students will have to invest their time, energy, and resources into applying the lessons and achieving a high level of success.

 So keep an eye out for how well you can communicate and engage with your students and determine whether your LMS can help you out with this need in the form of notes, assignments, forums, etc.

 If a student puts in the blood, sweat, and tears to invest 100% in your online course… you owe it to them to recognize their hard work.

 Certificates are a simple, powerful way to congratulate students for their success while simultaneously challenging them to continue growing and learning.
-If your LMS plugin offers the ability to auto-grant certificates when a user passes a course, you're also able to offer more advanced course options like certification programs.
+If your LMS plugin offers the ability to auto-grant certificates when a user passes a course, you’re also able to offer more advanced course options like creating a certification program.

-In no particular order, here is our list of the 5 top LMS WordPress plugins, along with our recommendations for why you might choose one over the others.
+In no particular order, here is our list of the five top LMS WordPress plugins, along with our recommendations for why you might choose one over the others.

 LearnDash is a WordPress course builder plugin that includes all the LMS essentials: progress tracking, certificates, quizzes, and a course credit system.

 With LearnDash, you can create courses and sell them as standalone products or memberships; however, it continues to be a well-known option for pairing with membership-specific plugins (that lack LMS) like Memberium (which has its own dedicated LearnDash integration).

 LearnDash uses a three-tier system for your online courses: